kaven276/noradle/doc/deployment.md

 Note:

+* "install.sql" will setup net ACL by default configuration, you may bypass this step.
 * read http://oradoc.noradle.com/appdev.112/e10577/d_networkacl_adm.htm for reference
 * "principal" must specify the schema(case sensitive, def to PSP) that hold the PSP.WEB engine software.
 * "dbms_network_acl_admin.add_privilege" will grant right to other db user that act as PSP.WEB engine user.